-Is it important to you to have access to the very best, evidence-based pregnancy, birth, and parenting information?
+Get access to the very best, evidence-based pregnancy, birth, and parenting information.

-Because we’re independent and have no corporate interests, we don’t hold back – we publish what we believe people really need to know, in order to make the very best decisions for themselves and their baby.
+BellyBelly is an independent website with no corporate interests, so our writers don’t hold back – we publish what we believe people really need to know, in order to make the very best decisions for themselves and their baby.

-Around 2.5 million parents and parents-to-be trust BellyBelly every month.
+As a result, around 2 to 2.5 million parents and parents-to-be around the world trust BellyBelly every single month.
 BellyBelly also comes highly recommended by obstetricians, midwives, birth educators, doctors, lactation consultants, and more.

 As a team of professionals who care deeply about helping you to have the very best experience possible, we’d love to be your wise, trusted friend on your journey to parenthood and beyond.

 New mamas need plenty of support but they’re the least likely to ask for help.
 Here are 13 ways to help a new mama after birth.
 Read More

 Ever wonder what a mucus plug is?
 What does it looks like when you lose yours?
 Find out more about the mucus plug and what losing it can mean.
 Read More

 Leading health organisations recommend breastfeeding.
 But if babies are given formula, what should parents choose?
 Read about research into soy formulas.
 Read More

 Many first time mamas mightn’t be aware there are many ways to avoid having a c-section.
 Here are 12 ways to avoid a primary c-section.
 Read More